erjotek/stickyproject/README.md

 <!-- Plugin description -->
 Sticky Project Folder and auto collapse plugin for JetBrains IDEs.

 Keeps parent directories visible at the top of the Project View when scrolling.

+Automatically collapses configured directories (e.g., `node_modules`, `vendor`, `build`, `dist`) in the Project View whenever you navigate to a file outside of them, keeping the tree clean and uncluttered.

 ### Features
 - Sticky headers for directories in Project View